Home > Short-Term Health Insurance > District of Columbia Short-Term Health Insurance

 Is short-term health insurance available for purchase in DC?

-As of 2024, there do not appear to be any short-term health insurance plans for sale in DC.
+As of 2026, there do not appear to be any short-term health insurance plans for sale in Washington, D.C.

 The District sharply curtailed short-term plans in late 2018/early 2019, and most of the insurers that had been offering short-term plans exited the market at that point.
-One insurer, National General, was still selling short-term plans in DC as of early 2020, but their products were no longer for sale as of 2021.
+One insurer, National General, was still selling short-term plans in the District of Columbia as of early 2020, but its products were no longer for sale as of 2021.

 Which short-term plan durations are permitted under District of Columbia rules?

-Prior to 2017, the DC Department of Insurance, Securities, and Banking (DISB) posted a memo clarifying that short-term health insurance policies in Washington, DC had to last less than 365 days and were not regulated by the ACA.
+Prior to 2017, the DC Department of Insurance, Securities, and Banking (DISB) posted a memo clarifying that short-term health insurance policies in Washington, D.C., had to last less than 365 days and were not regulated by the ACA.
 Starting in 2017, however, federal regulations (enacted by the Obama administration in 2016) began to limit short-term health plans to no more than three months and prohibited renewal.
 But the Trump administration relaxed those rules.
-For several weeks in late 2018 — until DC enacted new legislation — the new federal rules applied, allowing insurers to offer longer short-term plans.
+For several weeks in late 2018 – until the District of Columbia enacted new legislation – the new federal rules applied, allowing insurers to offer longer short-term plans.

 In May 2018, when it was clear that the Trump administration was planning to roll back the Obama-era restrictions on short-term plans, DC’s Standing Advisory Board unanimously recommended that the DC City Council implement rules to limit short-term health insurance plans to three months in duration and prohibit renewals.
-Without legislative action to limit the duration of short-term plans, an Urban Institute analysis had estimated that the expansion of short-term plans under the new federal rules would reduce the size of DC’s ACA-compliant market by 30.5%.
+Without legislative action to limit the duration of short-term plans, an Urban Institute analysis had estimated that the expansion of short-term plans under the new federal rules would reduce the size of the District of Columbia’s ACA-compliant market by 30.5%.1

 How does DC regulate short-term health insurance?

-At the October 2018 board meeting for DC’s health insurance exchange, the board noted (at 19:12 in the audio recording of the meeting) that DC City Councilmember Vincent Gray had introduced legislation (Bill 22-1001) that would limit short-term health insurance in Washington, DC to three months and prohibit renewals.
-The Board noted that they supported the legislation.
+At the October 2018 board meeting for DC’s health insurance exchange, the board noted that DC City Councilmember Vincent Gray had introduced legislation (Bill 22-1001)2 that would limit short-term health insurance in Washington, D.C. to three months and prohibit renewals.
+The board noted that they supported the legislation.

 Another piece of legislation, Bill B22-1020, was introduced after Gray’s legislation, and included additional provisions beyond those originally called for in Gray’s three-page bill.
-It’s notable that the text of B22-1020, in addition to limiting short-term plans to three months and prohibiting renewals, also prevents short-term plans from excluding coverage for pre-existing conditions or rejecting applicants based on pre-existing conditions (those provisions were subsequently added to Bill 22-1001 as well).
+It’s notable that the text of B22-1020, in addition to limiting short-term plans to three months and prohibiting renewals, also prevents short-term plans from excluding coverage for pre-existing conditions or rejecting applicants based on pre-existing conditions.3 (Those provisions were subsequently added to Bill 22-1001 as well.)

 B22-1001 was approved by City Council and signed by Mayor Bowser in January 2019.
 It permanently limits short-term plans to three months, prevents renewals, prevents the sale of a short-term plan to a person whom the insurer had covered with another short-term plan within the previous nine months, and prevents the insurer from excluding any pre-existing conditions for which the applicant sought treatment in the prior 12 months.
 And such conditions cannot be used by the insurer to reject an application.